 Scheme 1-3.
 Mono- and Bis-alkylation of reduced 3 with exogenous nucleophiles

-The cross-linked DNA lesion 17a was obtained upon reduction of 3 with Na2S2O4 in the presence of Micrococcus luteus DNA.15a Analysis of the peracetylated lesion 17b by 1H NMR spectroscopy, UV spectroscopy and FTIR showed that C(1) and C(10) had been attacked by the exo amino (N2) moiety of two deoxyguanosines (Figure 1-2).
-Notably, Iyer and Szybalski reported in earlier studies that DNA with a higher percentage of CG base pairs had a greater occurrence of cross-link formation.24 Furthermore, three independent studies confirmed that cross-link formation is specific for the 5′CG3′ sequence.33-35 Using computer constructed molecular models and examination of the van der Waals contacts Tomasz and coworkers observed a snug fit of the tetracyclic core of 3 into the minor groove of DNA resulting in only minor perturbation of the backbone.15a Surprisingly, Tomasz and coworkers found that reductively activated 3 can form intrastrand cross-links at the 5′GpG3′ sequence in vitro; however, there is a preference for interstrand cross-link formation (Figure 1-2).15b Thus, the long awaited isolation of the bis-alkylated DNA lesion of mitomycin C gave direct chemical proof of cross-link formation as proposed by Iyers and Szybalski.
+The cross-linked DNA lesion 17a was obtained upon reduction of 3 with Na2S2O4 in the presence of Micrococcus luteus DNA.15a Analysis of the peracetylated lesion 17b by 1H NMR spectroscopy, UV spectroscopy, and FTIR showed that C(1) and C(10) had been attacked by the exo amino (N2) moiety of two deoxyguanosines (Figure 1-2).
+Notably, Iyer and Szybalski reported in earlier studies that DNA with a higher percentage of CG base pairs had a greater occurrence of cross-link formation.24 Furthermore, three independent studies confirmed that cross-link formation is specific for the 5′CG3′ sequence.33–35 Using computer constructed molecular models and examination of the van der Waals contacts, Tomasz and coworkers observed a snug fit of the tetracyclic core of 3 into the minor groove of DNA resulting in only minor perturbation of the backbone.15a Surprisingly, Tomasz and coworkers found that reductively activated 3 can form intrastrand cross-links at the 5′GpG3′ sequence in vitro; however, there is a preference for interstrand cross-link formation (Figure 1-2).15b Thus, the long awaited isolation of the bis-alkylated DNA lesion of mitomycin C gave direct chemical proof of cross-link formation as proposed by Iyers and Szybalski.

 Figure 1-2.
 DNA lesion of 3, and schematic of interstand and intrastrand cross-linking.

 Isolation of the DNA lesion cross-link confirms that reductively activated mitomycin C is a bis-alkylating agent at C(1) and C(10) capable of cross-linking complementary strands of DNA.
 However, the oxidation state of the bis-alkylating agent formed in the activation cascade of 3 has been the subject of much debate.
-Iyer, Szybalski, and others proposed that upon 2 electron reduction the nitrogen lone pair of the leucomitomycin facilitates expulsion of the angular methoxy group via iminium ion formation to start the activation process.22-26,36 However, 1H NMR studies by Danishefsky showed that the leucomitomycin 19 formed upon hydrogenation of mitomycin 18 in pyridine does not spontaneously expel methanol to form the leucoaziridinomitosene 20 (Scheme 1-4).25,37 Furthermore, subsequent oxidation of 19 by air affords the parent mitomycin 18 without noticeable degradation.37 When the 1 electron reducing agent ascorbic acid was used for reduction of 18, the quinone 23 which had lost methanol was isolated upon air oxidation.38 Initial formation of the semiquinone radical anion 21, followed by loss of methanol and rearrangement would provide the semiquinone radical 22.
+Iyer, Szybalski, and others proposed that upon 2 electron reduction the nitrogen lone pair of the leucomitomycin facilitates expulsion of the angular methoxy group via iminium ion formation to start the activation process.22-26,36 However, 1H NMR studies by Danishefsky showed that the leucomitomycin 19 formed upon hydrogenation of mitomycin 18 in pyridine does not spontaneously expel methanol to form the leucoaziridinomitosene 20 (Scheme 1-4).25,37 Furthermore, subsequent oxidation of 19 by air affords the parent mitomycin 18 without noticeable degradation.37 When the 1 electron reducing agent ascorbic acid was used for reduction of 18, the quinone 23, which had lost methanol, was isolated upon air oxidation.38 Initial formation of the semiquinone radical anion 21, followed by loss of methanol and rearrangement would provide the semiquinone radical 22.
 Finally, oxidation of 22 affords the observed product 23.38 This mechanism for expulsion of the angular methoxy group at the quinone anion radical oxidation state was supported by Kohn’s observations that loss of methanol occurred upon 1 electron reduction of 3 in polar protic solvents under anaerobic conditions.39

 Scheme 1-4.
 One electron reduction to initiate the activation cascade of N-methylmitomycin A